 Insecticides Increase Risk Of Metabolic Disease By Mimicking Melatonin

-New research out of the University of Buffalo has found that the synthetic chemicals that make up pesticides affect our biological clocks by binding to the receptors that govern them.
+New research has found that the synthetic chemicals that make up pesticides affect our biological clocks by binding to the receptors that govern them.
 In these findings, it is noted that exposure to these chemicals has a negative impact on melatonin receptors, which put individuals at higher risk of metabolic diseases like diabetes.

 For the sake of understanding the chemicals’ effects, this research focused on just two: carbaryl and carbofuran.
 Carbaryl is the third most popular insecticide used in the United States, and carbofuran is the most toxic insecticide on the planet.
 Carbofuran is banned from use on food crops meant for human consumption.
 Unfortunately, other countries like Mexico still use it in trace amounts on plants and wildlife.